 Never before has an environmental phenomenon been scientifically studied as carefully and thoroughly as climate change.
 Yet its complexity and the existence of many positive feedback loops make it a difficult event to model and predict.
 Many scientists are expressing concerns that these positive feedback loops may lead to a tipping point causing climate change to escalate at such a pace that human efforts, no matter how strenuous, will no longer be able to halt its progress (Curtin, 2018).

-Figure 2 Global warming trajectory: No change vs. Current commitment vs. Paris goal (World Resources Institute b., 2018)
+Figure 2 Global warming trajectory: No change vs. Current commitment vs. Paris goal (Our World in Data, 2021)

 Figure 3 Comparison of per capita CO2 equivalent GHG emissions in 2016 (NZ MFE, 2018)

 By planting 1 billion additional trees over the next 10 years New Zealand can expect to sequester approximately 450 Mt CO2 equiv. (author’s calculations) based upon the current target to plant two thirds native trees and one third exotics.
 This will buy only 8 years emissions at the current annual net emission rate of 56 Mt CO2 equiv.
 Even if New Zealand is able to reduce its existing annual emissions (in order to extend the benefit of these carbon offsets), these offsets (if in the form of commercial plantations) will themselves produce increased emissions in their maintenance, harvesting, processing and transporting.
 This is discussed in Section 5 below.

 The Carbon Budget – Reaching Zero Emissions